Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Multiplayer

-We can expect the familiar multiplayer modes of the last game to return for 3 + 4.
-Games of Horse and Tag are available strictly for couch co-op, but there’s no word if 3 + 4 finally adds these modes to the online suite.
+We can probably expect the last games’ familiar multiplayer modes to return for 3 + 4.
+Horse and Tag are couch co-op only, so there’s no word on whether 3 + 4 finally brings them to the online suite.

-For online, we can expect Free Skate, Trick Attack, Graffiti, Combo Mambo, and Score Attack.
-But there are two brand-new modes that Iron Galaxy has promised, called Hawk and Competitive modes.
+For online, we can anticipate Free Skate, Trick Attack, Graffiti, Combo Mambo and Score Attack.
+But there are two entirely-new modes that Iron Galaxy has promised, Hawk and Competitive modes.

 System Requirements